Saritamer: 1974: three-year-old season

-Saritamer had been withdrawn from his engagements in the British and Irish classics at the end of his two-year-old season and in 1974 he was campaigned exclusively in sprint races.
+Saritamer had been withdrawn from his engagements in the British and Irish classics at the end of his two-year-old season and in 1974 was campaigned exclusively in sprint races.
 Unlike many leading sprinters he did not show explosive early pace, instead relying on class, finishing speed and the assistance of Piggott to record his biggest wins.
 He made a successful seasonal debut in the Group Three Greenlands Stakes over six furlongs at the Curragh in May, but then looked outpaced when finishing fourth behind Sarasota Star in the five furlong Handy Cut Stakes at Leopardstown.

 In June, Saritamer was sent to England for a second time for the Cork and Orrery Stakes (then a Group Three race) at Royal Ascot and started at odds on 11/1 against sixteen opponents.
 Piggott restrained the colt in the early stages before producing him with a late run on the outside.
 Saritamer took the lead inside the final furlong and won going away by three-quarters of a length from Blessed Rock (to whom he was conceding four pounds) with Nevermore in third.
 The unplaced horses included Sarasota Star and the ex-Italian colt New Model.
 Saritamer's next race was the July Cup (then a Group Two race) over six furlongs at Newmarket.
 Starting at odds of 11/4 he was given a "brilliantly forceful" ride from Piggott to hold off the late challenge of New Model to win by a short head.
 The colt was then dropped back in distance for the Nunthorpe Stakes over five furlongs at York Racecourse in August.
 He started poorly and was outpaced in the early stages before making progress and finishing third behind the four-year-olds Blue Cashmere and Rapid River.

 In September, Saritamer was made the 11/10 favourite for the Diadem Stakes at Ascot in which he again faced New Model as well as the four-year-old gelding Boldboy who had on the race in 1973.
 He won by half a length from New Model, with Piggott easing him down in the closing stages.
 Three weeks later, the colt contested the Challenge Stakes over six furlongs at Newmarket but started poorly and was never in contention, finishing eighth of the ten runners behind New Model.
 Plans to run the colt in the Vernons Gold Cup were abandoned and he was retired from racing.